obaocr/P8_GpsApi/Readme.md

 # P8 GpsApi
 GpsApi is a Spring Boot application which expose web services for the Tourguide application Service : Get Attraction & User location

+The services are exposed by port 8046

+Endpoints :
+"/gpsattractions"
+"/gpsuserlocation"

 ## Getting Started